 - It is difficult to assemble

 3. Best for big gatherings: Camp Chef grill Smokepro lux.

 Smart Smoke Technology and an automatic auger dispenser create tasty smokey barbeque.
-Aside from that, the grill includes other features that would cost a lot of money on its own, such as a meat probe, auto ignition, warming rack, and a utility shelf.
+Aside from that, the grill includes other features that would cost a lot of money, such as a meat probe, auto ignition, warming rack, and a utility shelf.

 It features a huge capacity of 18 pounds and excellent temperature controls, allowing for continuous cooking.
 It also assembles quickly and effortlessly, with no difficult processes, just like the smokepro dlx model.